Is the World Getting Safer?

 But getting the answer right matters.
 Whether intentionally or not, Braumoeller argues, the decline-of-war theorists encourage a certain kind of complacency: States have historically worked hardest for international peace when the dangers of conflict have been most apparent.
 In this, he echoes Henry Kissinger, who wrote in the 1950s of the passing of the Concert of Europe that the achievement of this era was “not inconsiderable: a period of peace lasting almost a hundred years.”
 Yet, he continued, it was “a stability so pervasive that it may have contributed to disaster.
 For in the long interval of peace the sense of the tragic was lost; it was forgotten that states could die, that upheavals could be irretrievable, that fear could become the means of social cohesion.”
 World War I shattered the complacency of this era; what will do the same for ours?

-Nikita Lalwani is a student at Yale Law School.
+Nikita Lalwani is a 2020 graduate of Yale Law School.